fabric8-ui/ngx-feature-flag/README.md

 #### use case 3: My feature is a component I want to dynamically load
 This use case could be while the feature is under development and you want to make sure loading the component will not break the whole UI.

-For example, let's dynamically load `EnvironmentWidgetComponent` to carry-on with the same example. but now we don't want to just hide the component, we want to make sure the component code is not loaded at all (this could be useful if for some reasons the component code ma cause runtime failure).
+For example, let's dynamically load `EnvironmentWidgetComponent` to carry-on with the same example. but now we don't want to just hide the component, we want to make sure the component code is not loaded at all (this could be useful if for some reasons the component code may cause runtime failure).
 * In unleash admin ui, add your new feature with a `featureName` (here `Test`), associate a `enableByLevel` strategy, enter the `level` parameter (`internal`, `experimental`, `beta`, `released`).
 If this level (for ex: experimental) is below your user-consent level (for ex: beta), you won't see the component.
 * In `analyze-overview.component.html` template, replace `<fabric8-environment-widget />` by `<f8-feature-toggle-loader featureName="Test"></f8-feature-toggle-loader>` where `Test` is the name of the feature.
 Choose an meaningful name like: `env.widget`.
 For test purpose here we reuse `Test`.
 * In the module associated to your dynamically loaded component add an `entryComponents`.
 For ex, in `analyze-overview.module.ts`: